Before and After School

 After School Clubs and Activities

-The extended day also means pupils and students can attend clubs and activities including, amongst others, upcycling, the Duke of Edinburgh’s Award scheme, creative writing and Raspberry Pi programming.
+The extended day also means pupils and students can attend clubs and activities including, amongst others, modelling club, the Duke of Edinburgh’s Award scheme, public speaking and daily sports options.

 Prep Club – Let the school take the strain